artcore-c/Cerebrum/cerebrum-backend/README.md

 ## Security

+This service is intended to be accessed only by trusted clients (e.g. the Cerebrum orchestrator) over a private network such as Tailscale.

 - API key authentication required for all inference endpoints
 - Health endpoint is public (for monitoring)
 - Intended to bind only to localhost or a private interface (e.g. Tailscale)